creaworlds/jQuery-jDevice-Plugin/README.md

 $(document).ready(function(){ if ($.device.isWebOS()) {  alert("is a WebOS device"); } });
 ```

-Contibution and Bug Report
+Contribution and Bug Report
 --------
-Please feel free if you want to contribute.
+Feel free if you want to contribute.

-Use the [GitHub issue tracker](https://github.com/creaworlds/jQuery-jDevice-Plugin/issues) for bug
+Please use the [GitHub issue tracker](https://github.com/creaworlds/jQuery-jDevice-Plugin/issues) for bug
 reports and feature requests.